 Transit-Friendly Development Newsletter (NJTOD.org)

-For the most up to date information on Transit-Friendly Land Use in New Jersey, the region, the country and around the world, please visit our quarterly newsletter, which is designed in part with Rutgers University's Voorhees Transportation Center (VTC) at Rutgers University, njtod.org keeps elected and appointed municipal officials, state agencies, planners, developers and advocates up to date on the potential for development and redevelopment around train stations, bus terminals, light rail stations, ferry terminals and multi-modal transit hubs throughout New Jersey.
+For the most up to date information on Transit-Friendly Land Use in New Jersey, the region, the country and around the world, please visit our TOD website and newsletter.
+Created in collaboration, with Bloustein School's Alan M. Voorhees Transportation Center (VTC) at Rutgers University, njtod.org keeps elected and appointed municipal officials, state agencies, planners, developers and advocates up to date on the potential for development and redevelopment around train stations, bus terminals, light rail stations, ferry terminals and multi-modal transit hubs throughout New Jersey.

-For more information on Transit Friendly Land Use and Transit Villages, please contact:
+For more information on Transit Friendly Land Use, please contact:

 1 Penn Plaza East, 8th Floor